-(1) The board or district commission may conduct such investigations, examinations, tests and site evaluations as it deems necessary to verify information contained in the application or otherwise presented in a proceeding.
+(1) The district commission may conduct such investigations, examinations, tests and site evaluations as it deems necessary to verify information contained in the application or otherwise presented in a proceeding.

-(2) The board or district commission may make reasonable inquiry as it finds necessary to make findings and conclusions as required; in this event the board or district commission may recess the proceedings or require such investigations, tests, certifications, witnesses, or other assistance as it deems necessary to evaluate the effects of the project under the criteria in question or any other issues before it.
+(2) The district commission may make reasonable inquiry as it finds necessary to make findings and conclusions as required; in this event the district commission may recess the proceedings or require such investigations, tests, certifications, witnesses, or other assistance as it deems necessary to evaluate the effects of the project under the criteria in question or any other issues before it.

-Rule 21.
-Order of Evidence - Partial Review
+Rule 21 Order of Evidence - Partial Review

-(A) To avoid unnecessary or unreasonable costs, an applicant, upon notice and approval of a district commission or the board and upon filing an application or an appeal to the board, may offer evidence in support of or have the project reviewed with respect to any appropriate issue under the criteria or sub-criteria of the Act in any sequence approved by the district commission or the board.
-However, such procedure shall not be permitted by the board or a district commission if it works a substantial hardship or inequity upon other parties to the proceedings, will unduly delay final action on the application, or make comprehensive review of an application under applicable criteria impractical or unduly difficult.
-An applicant seeking to use this procedure shall notify the board or district commission and all parties entitled to receive notice, of his or her petition and the sequence and timing under which he or she intends to offer evidence or submit the project for review with respect to any appropriate issue under specified criteria or sub-criteria.
+(A) To avoid unnecessary or unreasonable costs, an applicant, upon notice and approval of a district commission, may offer evidence in support of or have the project reviewed with respect to any appropriate issue under the criteria or sub-criteria of the Act in any sequence approved by the district commission.
+However, such procedure shall not be permitted by the district commission if it works a substantial hardship or inequity upon other parties to the proceedings, will unduly delay final action on the application, or make comprehensive review of an application under applicable criteria impractical or unduly difficult.
+An applicant seeking to use this procedure shall notify the district commission and all parties entitled to receive notice, of his or her petition and the sequence and timing under which he or she intends to offer evidence or submit the project for review with respect to any appropriate issue under specified criteria or sub-criteria.

-(B) A district commission or the board, on its own motion, may consider whether to review any appropriate issue under the criteria or sub-criteria before proceeding to the review of appropriate issues under the remaining criteria.
+(B) A district commission, on its own motion, may consider whether to review any appropriate issue under the criteria or sub-criteria before proceeding to the review of appropriate issues under the remaining criteria.

-(C) In any proceeding under sections (A) or (B) of this rule, the district commission or the board, shall, within 20 days of the completion of deliberations of appropriate issues under the criteria or subcriteria that are the subject of the proceeding, either issue its findings of fact, conclusions of law, and decision thereon, or proceed to a consideration of appropriate issues under the remaining criteria.
-The decision to issue a decision or proceed to the remaining criteria shall be in the sole discretion of the district commission or board.
+(C) In any proceeding under sections (A) or (B) of this rule, the district commission, shall, within 20 days of the completion of deliberations of appropriate issues under the criteria or subcriteria that are the subject of the proceeding, either issue its findings of fact, conclusions of law, and decision thereon, or proceed to a consideration of appropriate issues under the remaining criteria.
+The decision to issue a decision or proceed to the remaining criteria shall be in the sole discretion of the district commission.
 If the district commission first issues a partial decision under this rule, the decision must state which findings of fact support conclusions of law under the applicable criteria, and which findings of fact are preliminary in nature and thus do not support a conclusion of law.
-The applicant or a party may appeal any conclusion of law supported by findings of fact within 30 days under Section 6089 of Title 10 and Rule 40 of these rules, or may appeal after the final decision on the complete application.

-(D) If the district commission or the board decides to issue a partial decision and insofar as the applicant sustains his or her burden of proof or a party opposing the application fails to sustain its burden of proof as provided for in the Act under the applicable criteria, the board or district commission shall make findings of fact and conclusions of law including any conditions or limitations relevant thereto to be imposed by the district commission or board.
-If the district commission or board is unable to make such findings of fact supporting a conclusion of law by reasons of inadequate evidence or information, it shall inform the applicant and all parties.
-Such findings of fact, conclusions of law and any conditions or limitations shall remain in effect, pending issuance or denial of a permit under the Act, for a reasonable and proper term as determined by the district commission or board.
-For the purposes of this section, any conclusions of law, made by a district commission under the criteria of § 6086(a) shall be a final decision and subject to appeal to the board as provided for under the law; provided, however, the applicant, and any other party may elect to reserve an appeal from conclusions of law under these criteria until after final action on a complete application has been made by the district commission.
-Acknowledging that the applicant has the burden of production under all criteria, any finding of fact indicating that the applicant has failed to supply adequate evidence or information under a criterion is not appealable under this rule or 10 V.S.A., § 6086(b) provided that this failure does not support a conclusion of law.
+(D) If the district commission decides to issue a partial decision and insofar as the applicant sustains his or her burden of proof or a party opposing the application fails to sustain its burden of proof as provided for in the Act under the applicable criteria, the district commission shall make findings of fact and conclusions of law including any conditions or terms to be imposed by the district commission.
+If the district commission is unable to make such findings of fact supporting a conclusion of law by reasons of inadequate evidence or information, it shall inform the applicant and all parties.
+Such findings of fact, conclusions of law and any conditions or limitations shall remain in effect, pending issuance or denial of a permit under the Act, for a reasonable and proper term as determined by the district commission.